ericoporto/ags-manual-wiki/Setup.md

 If checked, the game will be run in windowed mode, as opposed to fullscreen.

-**Mode**

-Lets the player choose a fullscreen display mode (otherwise shows the approximate size of window the game will be running in).
+**Fullscreen as borderless window**

+If checked, fullscreen will use a borderless window, keeping the current display resolution.
+This is preferred in modern systems.

+**Fullscreen mode**

+If _Fullscreen as borderless window_ is unchecked, it will instead use exclusive fullscreen, and this options will let you select which resolution the display will adjust to.
 The list of modes depends on the graphic card and the system's capabilities.

 **Fullscreen scale**
 **Windowed scale**